Kulsumsarky/kebbi-insight-ai/README.md

 SEN (Special Educational Needs) coverage, or 2025 curriculum reform readiness across its 21 Local Government Areas.

-Key gaps this platform surfaces:
-- 4,823 licensed teachers for 287,440 students — but distribution is deeply unequal
-- Only 312 SEN-certified teachers support 14,372 students with disabilities (ratio 1:46 — nearly double the recommended max of 1:25)
-- 8 of 21 LGAs have zero qualified teachers for any of the 6 new mandatory 2025 trade subjects
-- LGAs like Suru (82% gap) and Shanga (78% gap) are in critical shortage
+The data used in the app is simulated to show the how the app unifies data, identifies gaps, provides insight and possible solutions based on the data provided.

 ---

 ## What EduMap Kebbi Does
 It allows stakeholders to have a detailed and informed overview of state of education in the kebbi state.
+These stakeholders are
+-State Ministry of Education officials — who need state‑wide visibility to set recruitment priorities, budget allocations, and reform rollout plans
+-LGA Education Secretaries — who require LGA‑specific dashboards to track teacher deployment and school readiness within their jurisdiction
+-School Administrators — who can view their school’s data, understand curriculum compliance gaps, and flag resource needs to supervisors

  It has an interactive, browser-based education intelligence dashboard with 6 modules:

 | Module | What it shows |
 |---|---|